arXiv/arxiv-browse/script/sync_prod_to_gcp/README.md

 OTOH, because of this, it is rather important for Stanza to be running.
 Currently, the max file size is set to 4MiB, with 10 log files.
 It should be fine for a few days.

 # Submissions to GCP service

+This is the unified "sync-to-gcp".

 ## General